Why do I need a course like FF1?

 Tell me more about confidentiality.

 It's sort of like Fight Club.
-The rules of our discussion board are: The first rule of PUGS FF is: What is said here, stays here.
+The first rule of PUGS FF is: What is said here, stays here.
 The second rule of PUGS FF is: What is said here, stays here.
 The third rule is: Contribute more than you ask for.
-The fourth rule is: Be kind.
-The third rule is, Use your best judgment.
-If it's not something you can happily post online, best to disguise the details before you post it here.
+The fourth rule is: Use your best judgment.
+If it's something you would feel unsafe if shared outside the group, best generalize the info you’re discussing.

-For a simple reason: money is a personal signal of your own commitment.
-Learning about and making a plan to achieve financial freedom is serious and we want committed students.
-We don't want people browsing around or hoping for a quick solution.
-We want you and your fellow participants to be willing to do the work and contribute to each other along the way.
+Alumni report saving $100-$800 a month after this course.
+Thousands of dollars a year for the rest of their lives.
+The tuition is not a cost, it’s a investment with a very quick-payback.
+With this high return on investment, the real issue is will you actually do the work.
+The tuition is simply a signal to yourself of your own commitment, that this matters to you.
+If all evidence, you won’t do it if this course was cheap.
+On our end, we want committed students.
+We want you and your fellow participants to be serious and to help each other along the way.
 A university personal finance course would cost at least 10 times as much and deliver far less value.
 If you do the work and commit to financial freedom, this will have a return on investment far larger than what you paid.
-Many students have said that Financial Freedom has changed the course of their financial life.

 Do you offer financial aid?